How to rename a Chef node

 You can’t rename or copy clients.
 So you have to delete it and recreate it

-with a new name. knife client create
+with a new name. knife client create command generates a new private and

 public key.
 You have to save private key and put it on the client server